eduardobonfim98/speech-to-image-generator/README.md

 1-) A  model designed for translating Swiss German or German to English, which was developed in-house by our research center.
 This language translation model showcases our team's expertise in natural language processing.

 2-) A novel use of ChatGPT as a prompt enhancement tool.
-Through meticulous training with personalized prompts, I empowered ChatGPT to better understand and enhance user prompts, leading to the generation of better images with the Openjorney model.
+Through meticulous training with personalized prompts, I prompt engineered ChatGPT to better understand and enhance user prompts, leading to the generation of better images with the Openjorney model.

 3-) Openjorney, an open source text-to-image model that generates AI art images in the distinctive style of Midjourney.
 This unique model is a fine-tuned version of Stable Diffusion.
 Another novel use of the stable diffusion model is to show the the denoising processing, coming from noise and becoming the image.